-For example, the daily time step is inferred in the estimates when you use daily rates for the exercise.
+For example, you infer the daily time step in the estimates when you use daily rates for the exercise.
 For daily rates (i.e. interval of [0,1], subdivided in 360 subintervals, assuming a 360 day year, the time step ∆t =1/360), the drift and volatility estimates are for к(1/360) & σ√(1/360) respectively.

-The daily parameter estimates therefore cannot be used to project or simulate interest rates series other than a daily rates series.
-For example, the daily estimates cannot be used as is, to project short rates at monthly time steps (dt = 1/12) going forward.
+Therefore, you cannot use daily parameter estimates to project or simulate interest rates series other than a daily rates series.
+For example, do not use daily estimates as is to project short rates at monthly time steps (dt = 1/12).

 For monthly projections of short rates (i.e. interval of [0,1] subdivided in 12 or alternatively an interval of [0,30 (years)] subdivided in 360 subintervals, the time step ∆t =1/12), the daily parameter estimates could possibly only be used if:

 - Drift and volatility estimates using a monthly time series of rates equal the drift and volatility estimates using daily rates series, based on the peculiarities of the time series data available,